-- 12. PT steel must be clean, bright, uniformly colored; have no corrosion pitting; and be rejected if damaged or deteriorated.
+- 16.PT steel must be clean, bright, uniformly colored; have no corrosion pitting; and be rejected if damaged or deteriorated.
 [Spec.
-462-6] - 13.
+462-6] - 17.
 PT strands must be low relaxation (stabilized) per the requirements of ASTM A 416 and be in shipping containers with special corrosion inhibitor and in packaging that must be marked with specified information.
 [Spec.
-462-6] - 14.
+462-6, 933] - 18.
 All PT superstructure steel must be stressed and grouted within 14 calendar days after placement in its final position.
-Substructure PT bars must be stressed and grouted within 21 days of placement.
+PT Substructure steel must be stressed and grouted within 21 days of placement.
 [Spec.
-462-7] - 15.
+462-7] - 19.
 If chloride contamination requires remediation, duct flushing may be performed using water with slack lime or quicklime.
+Dry duct with oil-free compressed air, vacuuming, or as approved by the Engineer.
+[Spec.
+462-7] - 20.
+Provide an absolute seal of anchorage and duct termination locations per approved system drawings.
 [Spec.
 462-7]